eantoranz/difflame/README.md

 Show the output of git diff with the additional information of git blame for added/removed lines so that it's 'trivial' to find out who did what.

+##Output Format
+Lines that remain the same or that were added will indicate when those lines were *added* to the file.
+Lines that were removed will display the revision where the line was removed.
+When it's not possible to pinpoint the revision where it was deleted, the last revision where that line was present is reported instead (as reported by `git blame --reverse`).
+When this happens, a percentage sign (__%__) will be used as the prefix of the deleted line (instead of the usual -).

 Example output (from difflame project itself, two revisions apart):
 ```
 $ ./difflame.py c4dae4fdd8ba883 97d230ce523